-(:browse-namespace NAMESPACE) Return the contents of NAMESPACE, like :browse at the command-line REPL.

-- (:normalise-term TM) Return a highlighted string consisting of the results of normalising the serialised term TM (which would previously have been sent as the tt-term property of a string). - (:show-term-implicits TM) Return a highlighted string consisting of the results of making all arguments in serialised term TM (which would previously have been sent as the tt-term property of a string) explicit. - (:hide-term-implicits TM) Return a highlighted string consisting of the results of making all arguments in serialised term TM (which would previously have been sent as the tt-term property of a string) follow their usual implicitness setting. - (:elaborate-term TM) Return a highlighted string consisting of the the core language term corresponding to serialised term TM (which would previously have been sent as the tt-term property of a string). - (:print-definition NAME) Return the definition of NAME as a highlighted string.

-(:repl-completions NAME) Search names, types and documentations which contain NAME.

-(:version UID) Return the version information of the Idris compiler.
+- (:browse-namespace NAMESPACE) Return the contents of NAMESPACE, like :browse at the command-line REPL. - (:normalise-term TM) Return a highlighted string consisting of the results of normalising the serialised term TM (which would previously have been sent as the tt-term property of a string). - (:show-term-implicits TM) Return a highlighted string consisting of the results of making all arguments in serialised term TM (which would previously have been sent as the tt-term property of a string) explicit. - (:hide-term-implicits TM) Return a highlighted string consisting of the results of making all arguments in serialised term TM (which would previously have been sent as the tt-term property of a string) follow their usual implicitness setting. - (:elaborate-term TM) Return a highlighted string consisting of the the core language term corresponding to serialised term TM (which would previously have been sent as the tt-term property of a string). - (:print-definition NAME) Return the definition of NAME as a highlighted string. - (:repl-completions NAME) Search names, types and documentations which contain NAME.
+Return the result of tab-completing NAME as a REPL command. - :version Return the version information of the Idris compiler.